Your vehicle may be one of the most expensive items you buy.

-This video covers most of the basic fluids to check in your car.
+This video covers most of the essential fluids to check in your car.
 He even shows you how to do it.

-Paying attention to your driving style is one simple way to not only increase the life of your vehicle, but also increase your fuel efficiency.
+Paying attention to your driving style is a straightforward way, not only to increase the life of your vehicle, but also increase your fuel efficiency.

 These “jack-rabbit” starts, or mashing the accelerator pedal, can cause significant damage to your vehicle over time.

-You should also avoid aggressive style of driving which involves sharp turns and high speeds.
+You should also avoid the aggressive style of driving which involves sharp turns and high speeds.

 Finally, you could make a commitment to drive less.

-This means when a trip distance is less than three miles, people choose to drive more than half the time — even when walking or biking may may be an easier option that is better for their car, their health and the environment.
+This means when a trip distance is less than three miles, people choose to drive more than half the time — even when walking or biking may be an easier option that is better for their car, their health, and the environment.

 Catching your brake pads before it’s too late can not only extend your car’s life, but it could save your life.

-Understanding, and often listening to, your brakes is key to measuring their effective lifespan.
+Understanding, and often listening to, your brakes is key to measuring their useful lifespan.

 Once they reach a certain point of wear, you will begin to have metal on metal contact.
 They will heat up, warp and eventually fail.
 How Stuff Works - Auto has a great article on how brake failure works which might help you understand what to do should your brakes ever fail.

 Your car utilizes belts to move different engine components.
-Properly monitoring and replacing worn belts is an easy way to make your car last a bit longer.
+Accurately monitoring and replacing worn belts is an easy way to make your car last a bit longer.

 In the following video, Scotty Kilmer shows you how to replace a timing belt.

-The main filters on your car are the oil filter, air filter, fuel filter and cabin air filter and you should change them.
+The primary filters on your car are the oil filter, air filter, fuel filter, and cabin air filter and you should change them.